-Contacting the adult social care department of your local council for an assessment of your needs is the first step.
-You can arrange this by phoning the customer service centre yourself (or completing an online form) or by someone else, such as a friend or family member, doing this for you.
+Contacting the adult social care department of your local council for a care needs assessment is the first step, but please be aware there may be a wait of several weeks for this to occur.
+You can arrange this by phoning the council yourself (or completing an online form) or by someone else, such as a friend or family member, doing this for you.
 The council's contact details are at the end of the booklet.

-The assessment may result in short term support to maximise your independence or longer term support it your needs are greater.
-You will be told if you need to self-fund some, or all, of your care or whether financial support will be available.
+The assessment will result in a care plan being made and will also consider whether you will need to self-fund some, or all, of your care or whether financial support will be available.
 If you are seeking care in your own home the means test will not include the value of your property.